jinalpatel29/coding_rocks/README.md

 The Specifics
 -------------

 This app was made in a few days by 5 developers.
-It uses the MEAN stack, [AngularBootstrapCalendar](https://github.com/mattlewis92/angular-bootstrap-calendar), and [ExpressMailer](https://www.npmjs.com/package/express-mailer). ack Group project
+It uses the full MEAN stack, [AngularBootstrapCalendar](https://github.com/mattlewis92/angular-bootstrap-calendar), and [ExpressMailer](https://www.npmjs.com/package/express-mailer).